BladeZhenLei/Homepage/README.md

 Welcome to my homepage where I show all the fun things (in my opinion) about mathematics!

-In my repo there are mixed things but most are about machine learning, finance, physics and maths.
+In my repos there are mixed things but mostly are about machine learning, finance, physics and maths.

 Although I am still interested in some research parts of Graph Theory and Number Thoery, in here there will be nothing about serious maths.
 See